Porsche Design P'6510 Black Chronograph

 Meeting Tommaso Spinzi, and discovering his white Porsche 911 SC along with a matching Porsche Design timepiece.

-There's a specific reason why this post is not listed under Horbiter-R and belongs to the "Guest Star" column instead.
 Although Porsche AG and Porsche Design have a close relationship and represent two complementary experiences of the history written by Ferdinand A.Porsche, we are willing this time around to celebrate an Italian designer: Tommaso Spinzi.
 Tommaso is a Porsche car die-hard fan and, since we have met, he has a soft spot for the timepieces conceived by the Group's total look luxury brand too, whose current product portfolio is unparalleled in terms of technology and style among its peers.

 Tommaso lives between Italy, Switzerland, Australia, and New York, his top destinations, and a source of endless inspiration.
 Stepping into his studio, in Milan, is a journey across contemporary design objects and vintage pieces, which inspired and keep inspiring most of his current collections.